StevenTraboulay/Team-Profile-Generator/README.md

 ## Usage

-reach out first before executing its a rudemental function but can be finicky
+reach out first before executing its a rudemental function but can be finicky but follow link for walkthrough: https://drive.google.com/file/d/14jenz5rL8JUxz9fOB6Y1Nv0p8B7-6dj0/view

 ## License
       This project is licensed under the None license.